jqnatividad/qsv-sniffer/README.md

   1/0, yes/no, y/n, true/false, t/f - case insensitive

 > ℹ️ **NOTE:** This fork is optimized to support [qsv](https://github.com/jqnatividad/qsv), and its development will be primarily dictated by qsv's requirements.
-Please continue to use `csv-sniffer` if you want a general-purpose CSV sniffer.

 # Setup